cal-poly-dxhub/audiology-api/README.md

   bash scripts/test_socket_chain.sh <File containing single record>
   ```

-Both of these involve variables that need to be set (e.g., file names to upload).
-They also look for the AUDIOLOGY_API_KEY environment variable.
+Both of these involve variables that need to be set (e.g., API endpoints).
+They also look for the `AUDIOLOGY_API_KEY` environment variable.
 Either set this to a value in Secrets Manager or see below for instructions for creating a new key.

 ## Backend Deployment